-1. As set out in the Student Grievance Resolution - Governing Policy and the Student Review and Appeals - Procedures, to consider the decision being appealed, the grounds for appeal and as applicable, investigate and determine an outcome on student appeals relating to academic matters, including, but not limited to the following matters:
+1. As set out in the Student Grievance Resolution - Governing Policy and the Student Review and Appeals - Procedures, to consider in accordance with the principles of procedural fairness the decision being appealed, the grounds for appeal and as applicable, investigate and determine an outcome on student appeals relating to academic matters, including, but not limited to the following matters:

 - Unsatisfactory academic progress for coursework students

 - Unsatisfactory progression of higher degree by research (HDR) candidature